 GT: I met Amedeo in the late ’50 in Bologna, I was part of the Quintetto di Lucca, my home town and we played with Chet Baker’s first tour in Italy in 1959.
 After Chet got out of jail in Lucca, (he was there for about 2 years) in 1961, he asked our Trio with Amedeo to go on tour for 6 months, together with Antonello Vannucchi who was also part of the Quintetto di Lucca.

-“Lullaby of Birdland,” a composition by George Shearing and B. Y. Forster (an alias of George David Weiss ) on the Quartetto di Lucca 1962 RCA album–reissued by Schema in 2014 in vinyl and CD–features Giampiero Giusti on drums, Vito Tommaso on piano, Antonello Vannucchi on vibes, and Giovanni Tommaso on bass:
+Quartetto di Lucca, their 1962 RCA album, was reissued by Schema in 2014 in vinyl and CD, featuring Giampiero Giusti on drums, Vito Tommaso on piano, Antonello Vannucchi on vibes, and Giovanni Tommaso on bass.

 6D: What else do you recall about your time together with Chet Baker, making music and his adjustment as an American thrust into life in your country in the early 60s?